Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 A matchbox is the perfect size for a travel sewing kit.
 It can hold the essentials like needles, thread, buttons and a few safety pins.
 You can decorate it using scrapbook paper.

-This is a guide about making a tiny sewing repair kit.
+This is a page about making a tiny sewing repair kit.
 There are times when having a really small sewing kit in your purse or backpack would be really helpful.

-This is a guide about homemade sewing kits.
+This is a page about homemade sewing kits.
 A sewing kit is not only a great gift idea, but also a nice item to have in your purse or desk at work.